mdn/content/files/en-us/web/javascript/reference/errors/illegal_character/index.md

 // “ and ” are not " but look like it

 42 – 13; // SyntaxError: illegal character
-// – is not - but looks like it
+// – (en-dash) is not - but looks like it

 const foo = "bar"; // SyntaxError: illegal character
 // <37e> is not ; but looks like it